t-bence/homework/README.md

 strings.
 If the files were bigger, I would read and write them line by line.

+Thanks for the assignment, I really enjoyed it and learned some new things as well!

 ## Run the program

 The program should be ran on **Python 3.9**.